James Wyatt (1774–1853)

 Mayor of Oxford 1842/3

-James Wyatt (1774–1853) was the fourth son of the Oxford baker Thomas Wyatt.
-His father had been baptised at the Church of St Mary the Virgin on 17 August 1738 (the son of John Wyatt junior and his wife Mary), and had married Anne Clanfield at Hanborough on 11 August 1765.
+James's father Thomas Wyatt had married Anne Clanfield at Hanborough on 11 August 1765.
 (Although his father sat on the council for many years from 1771, he should not be confused with the Thomas Wyatt who became Mayor in 1830: this was James’s cousin.)

 James had five older siblings: Mary (born 26 December 1765 and baptised 24 January 1766), Anne (born 7 August and baptised 31 August 1767 but died in infancy), John (born 14 August and baptised 23 August 1768), Walter William (born 23 August and baptised 20 September 1770), and Thomas (born 19 October and baptised 17 November 1771).

 Wyatt was admitted free on 13 May 1796, and in 1805 set up his own business as a carver and gilder at 115 High Street (left).

 By 1811 he had begun to deal in pictures and prints, and by 1823 he is listed in Pigot’s Directory as a printseller.
 He lived over the shop from 1805 until his death in 1853, latterly with his son (another James) and his family.